Save Your Favorite Listings, Events, and Offers Here

 Tour benefits Marstons Mills Public Library

 Located on what was once a tree farm, and edged and shaded by tall evergreens, rhodys and mountain laurel, this garden is inspired by the naturalistic flow of an English garden from one outdoor space to the next.
 As you enter, you are greeted by 2 large hydrangea bushes to the left of the house.
 Turning right, you will enter the front garden, which features a golden chain tree, Japanese maples, Rhodys and many kinds of shade loving ground covers including hostas, sweet william, ginger, ferns, bishops weed, and more.
 Continuing to the side, you pass the entrance to a secret garden and more shade loving ground covers.
 A path leads you to the back garden which features a koi pond with two cascading waterfalls, edged by a stone patio.
 Stop to see the fish and bullfrogs!
 Continuing around, you will reach the pool area, which is edged by day lilies, hostas, Rhodys, Rose of Sharon, azaleas, and climbing hydrangeas.
-The garden also features decorative pots of annual flowers and interesting garden art, ranging from windchimes and pedestals to statues and reflecting balls.
-Garden with creative ornaments and unusual plants.
-Open for Tours: Friday, July 11 and Saturday, July 12.
+The garden also features decorative pots of annual flowers and interesting garden art, ranging from windchimes and pedestals to statues and reflecting balls. * Creative Ornaments * Dog-friendly.
+Open for tours: July 10, July 11, July 19.

 Cape Cottage - 181 Chase Street, Hyannis

-Meander along winding gravel pathways through this organic perennial garden bursting with life, where every turn holds a delightful surprise.
+Garden Description: Meander along winding gravel pathways through this organic perennial and annual garden bursting with life, where every turn holds a delightful surprise.
+The garden boasts the best plants for both sun and shade.
 This eclectic, colorful oasis is a whimsical blend of vibrant flowers, sculptures, and unexpected hidden vignettes for you to enjoy.
-Garden with lots of unusual plants, Creative ornaments, Pollinator garden.
-Open for Tours: July 11, July 19, and July 20
+There are plenty of benches to stop and take in the view.
+Pollinator garden with some hydrangeas and lots of unusual plants and creative ornaments.
+Walker-Friendly.
+Open for tours: July 10 and July 13.

 Parking: Please, park along Chase, Highland, or Foster.
 The driveway entrance is off Foster.